 In both countries, local media personnel faced the problem of a lack of information about the magnitude and scope of the disaster impacts.
-In Japan, the broadcasting media personnel faced delays of two hours or more in obtaining information they wanted to distribute.
+In Japan, the broadcasting media personnel faced delays of two hours or more in obtaining details about the events.
 Similarly, reporters in the United States complained about the difficulty of getting early and detailed information from community officials.